 A note about printers… I have found that at some point, every printer that I’ve utilized over the years has made some type of minor mistake.
 Usually it’s in the scoring or the trimming being off.
-In any case, the vendors that I’ve recommended have all stood by their products and offered free reprints with expedited shipping when necessary.
+In any case, a good printer will stand behind their products and offer free reprints with expedited shipping when necessary.
 So, if you ever are disappointed, please don’t hesitate to call their customer service and have them do a reprint.

 And one last piece of advice … Recently, I’ve had a ton of people ask me how to print their previously purchased printable invitations with trademarked characters/themes (mickey mouse, cat in the hat, etc.).
 Do yourself a favor.
 Don’t buy these.
 Not only is it illegal and no credible graphic designer would ever use trademarked items in their designs, but no printer will ever touch them.
 And… well honestly… no responsible small business owner would ever sell you something that he or she knows can’t be used.